 - It is the only tournament where U21 draws have prizes.

-- Due to the reduced number of players qualifying to compete, all of them get prize money, which starts at $5.000 for singles, $1.500 for doubles and $400 for U21.
+- Due to the reduced number of players qualifying to compete, all of them get prize money, which starts at $5,000 for singles, $1,500 for doubles and $400 for U21.

 Making a living

 How much can a professional table tennis player earn only with prizes from the 2017 ITTF World Tour?
-We will consider 2016 results to make an estimation:
+We will consider the 2016 results to make an estimation:

 The iconic Belarusian player is already 40 years old.
-This fact obviously reduced his appearances last year, accounting for 5 Super tournaments, the minimum required to qualify for the Grand Finals.
+This fact obviously reduced his appearances last year, accounting for only 5 Super tournaments, the minimum required to qualify for the Grand Finals.

 Comparison to other sports

-Mens list is clearly lead by Novak Djokovic, who reached $21.8 million, followed by Andy Murray with $8 million and Roger Federer with $7.8 million.
+The men’s list is clearly lead by Novak Djokovic, who reached $21.8 million, followed by Andy Murray with $8 million and Roger Federer with $7.8 million.

 Regarding the WTA circuit, Serena Williams earned $8.9 million, while Garbiñe Muguruza got $4.6 million.